-CBSE class XI entrepreneurship related Books & Other Material
+CBSE class XII Business Studies related Books & Other Material

 We’ve covered/will cover the following chapters from CBSE class 12 business studies subject.
 If you are looking for easy notes on CBSE class 12 business studies, this is the right place.